fmerg/pymerkle/USAGE.md

 ```

 Refer to the `tests/test_security.py` inside the project's repo in order to see
-how to perform second-preimage attacks against the current implementation.
+how to perform second-preimage attacks against the present implementation.

 #### Initial records